niecestroa/dc-property-analysis-professional/README.md

 - Posterior predictive validation
 - Model comparison and interpretation

-These models provide probabilistic insight complementary to ML predictions.
+These models provide probabilistic insight complementary to classical and ML regression approaches.

 ---